lsharpe8/COSC494_Lab1/README.md

 **Glossary**<br>
 In case you are not familiar with the meaning of these musical terms or use a different meaning than I, here is a personal glossary of terms:<br>
-    Accidental - Modifiers for notes that raise or lower the pitch, represented by symbols next to the notes. <br>
+    Accidental - Modifiers for notes that raise or lower the pitch, represented by symbols next to the notes. <br> <br>
-    Bar - See Measure.<br>
+    Bar - See Measure.<br> <br>
-    Clef - Dictates which notes the lines on the staff represent, represented by a symbol which is usually at the left end of the staff.<br>
+    Clef - Dictates which notes the lines on the staff represent, represented by a symbol which is usually at the left end of the staff.<br> <br>
-    Key signature - The representation of the accidentals which are part of the key, shown at the left end of the staff.<br>
+    Key signature - The representation of the accidentals which are part of the key, shown at the left end of the staff.<br> <br>
-    Ledger lines - Small, horizontal lines that "extend" the staff temporarily to fit especially high or low notes.<br>
+    Ledger lines - Small, horizontal lines that "extend" the staff temporarily to fit especially high or low notes.<br> <br>
-    Measure - A small section of a song, separated by vertical lines based on the rhythm.<br>
+    Measure - A small section of a song, separated by vertical lines based on the rhythm.<br> <br>
-    Staff - The grouped horizontal lines that all the notes, clefs, etc. are drawn on.<br>
+    Staff - The grouped horizontal lines that all the notes, clefs, etc. are drawn on.<br> <br>
     Time signature - Dictates what the length of a beat is and how many beats per measure/bar there are, represented by two numbers, one on top of the other, at the beginning of the staff.
-The top number is the number of beats per measure, and the bottom number is the length of a beat represented as the divisor of the fraction of a whole note that represents the length.<br>
+The top number is the number of beats per measure, and the bottom number is the length of a beat represented as the divisor of the fraction of a whole note that represents the length.<br> <br>